The Four Types of Problems Engineers Must Solve is a guest blog by Kyle K. Cheerangie, P.E.

 - General problems that have already been solved by someone in your company (i.e. calculations that can be solved using already developed spreadsheets).

 - General problems that have not been solved by someone in your company, but there are known ways for solving them throughout the industry (i.e. time-sheet management software that integrates project budgets).

 - Problems that seem unique at first, but upon further investigation, fall under categories one or two.

 - Specific problems that neither your company nor the industry has solved.

 Categorize Your Problems to Increase Your Effectiveness in Solving Them

-The goal of this post is to help you categorize your problems into one of these four categories as a first step towards solving them.
+The goal of this post is to help you detect the problems that engineers must solve, but also to help you categorize your problems into one of these four categories as a first step towards solving them.

 Category 1 Problems